shanudengre82/next_restaurant/README.md

 ![My Image](/images/image_1.png)

 On the left, different selections related to the neighbourhood and cuisines are provided.
-The data will be filtered based on user defined preferences like
+The data will be filtered based on user defined preferences like the neighbourhood, cuisine and rating threshold.